Content warning: This page contains information about relationship and sexual violence.

 - Experienced these symptoms for at least a month.
 (PTSD only)

 Many people with PTSD or ATS have found that speaking with a trained counselor or therapist has helped to alleviate their symptoms.
-If you believe you might have PTSD, please consider making an appointment with Mental Health Services.
+If you believe you might have PTSD, please consider making an appointment with the Center for Counseling and Psychological Services.
 You can make an appointment by calling 314-935-6666, option 2 for your first (intake) session.
 Subsequent sessions can be scheduled online.
 Your first eight mental health sessions, plus the intake, are free.